etereo-io/edge-next/DOCUMENTATION.md

     // Group user permissions
     user: {
+      // Default require approval or not
+      requireApproval: true,

       permissions: {
         // Who can see the other members of the group
         read: ['GROUP_MEMBER'],

+        // Who can make request to join to the group
+        join: ['USER'],

         // Who can invite or add group members
         create: ['GROUP_ADMIN', 'ADMIN'],